techidaily/site-games-able/source/_posts/449plus-game-on-with-innocns-39g1r-monitor.md

 ## Should You Buy the Innocn 39G1R?

  In the sub-$500 price range, the 39G1R can’t be beaten.
 It’s not the highest pixel density around, but the sheer size, the high refresh rates, and the high contrast ratio more than make up for it.
-If you did want 4K resolution, the closest alternative would be the[38” ASUS ROG PG38UQ](https://www.amazon.com/ASUS-Swift-Gaming-Monitor-PG38UQ/dp/B0BZR81SQG?tag=muo-v2-7s9kakr-20&ascsubtag=UUmuoUeUpU2029202&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Finnocn-39g1r-review%2F&asc%5Fcampaign=Affiliate) , at almost three times the price.
+If you did want 4K resolution, the closest alternative would be the [38” ASUS ROG PG38UQ](https://www.amazon.com/ASUS-Swift-Gaming-Monitor-PG38UQ/dp/B0BZR81SQG?tag=muo-v2-7s9kakr-20&ascsubtag=UUmuoUeUpU2029202&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Finnocn-39g1r-review%2F&asc%5Fcampaign=Affiliate) , at almost three times the price.

  For value and impact, the Innocn 39G1R is a fantastic buy.
 It might not suit the most discerning of folks, but for most people, I think you’ll be really pleased.